 WaitType=e_waitPortClose.
 Ultimately, it’s not clear to me why this query appears to run “forever”, but one way or another it should eventually finish.

 The same behavior can be seen in 2017 RC2.
 I couldn’t get either of the two example queries to finish on that version.
 Some of my test cases don’t cause deadlocks in 2016 SP1 CU2.
 It appears that Microsoft has done work in this area with negative consequences for some data distributions.
-I’ve submitted a connect item for this issue which can be found here.
-Please vote if you have a chance.
+A theory for why this happens can be found here.
+Microsoft appears to have fixed this in 2016 SP1 CU6.
 Thanks for reading!